Notice to Applicants

 You should not rely on public access documents in connection with property or legal transactions.

-You are advised to carry out a 'local land charges search', through the Council’s Local Land Charges section.
+You are advised to carry out a 'local land charges search', see: Local Land Charges .

 Note: No responsibility will be taken for any errors or omissions in the planning history information obtained from public access.
-Also, information contained in public access, does not constitute, in any way, a formal notification of a planning decision.
-As such, any actions taken as a result of information displayed on public access are undertaken entirely at the viewer’s own risk.
+Information contained in public access, does not constitute, in any way, a formal notification of a planning decision.
+Any actions taken as a result of information displayed on public access are undertaken entirely at the viewer’s own risk.

 Calderdale Council reserves the right to remove or not display planning application information for confidentiality, or other reasons.